Anyone home? Ukraine isn't taking the Pentagon's calls

 | WASHINGTON

-WASHINGTON U.S. Defense Secretary Chuck Hagel has been unable to get anyone on the phone at Ukraine's defense ministry over the past several days as violence flared and Kiev named a new head of the armed forces general staff, the Pentagon said on Thursday.
+WASHINGTON U.S. Defence Secretary Chuck Hagel has been unable to get anyone on the phone at Ukraine's defence ministry over the past several days as violence flared and Kiev named a new head of the armed forces general staff, the Pentagon said on Thursday.

-"We haven't been able to connect with anybody from the Defense Ministry there in Ukraine," spokesman Rear Admiral John Kirby told a Pentagon news briefing.
+"We haven't been able to connect with anybody from the Defence Ministry there in Ukraine," spokesman Rear Admiral John Kirby told a Pentagon news briefing.

 "Here in the Pentagon, we've been trying to (connect with them) pretty diligently this whole week."